Religious Education

 Religious education is clearly included in curriculum planning.
 The study units are developed through our medium-term planning.

 Progression in Religious Education is through the interrelationship between formative and summative assessments.
-Formative assessments take place during each lesson and summative assessments at the end of each unit by using the two attainment targets, Learning about religion and beliefs and Learning from religion and belief.
+Formative assessments take place during each lesson and summative assessments at the end of each unit.
+Learning about religion and beliefs and Learning from religion and belief.
 Observations and careful questioning enable teachers to adjust lessons.
-Children receive effective feedback through teacher assessment, either orally or through written marking work.
-Feedback is encouraging and positive, but constructive, thereby moving children forward.

 Impact